josh-tabory/jsonplaceholder-blog/README.md

 # jsonplaceholder-blog
-A Vanilla JS Blog with POST functionality
+A Vanilla JS Blog that uses the JSON Placeholder REST API to GET and POST Blog entries

+### Nothing to install
+##### just open index file to run